SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 Windows stops searching as soon as it finds the first matching executable.

-This means that if a malicious executable exists earlier in the search path--such as in the current working directory--it will be executed instead of the legitimate one located later (e.g., in System32).
+This means that if a malicious executable exists earlier in the search path—such as in the current working directory—it will be executed instead of the legitimate one located later (e.g., in System32).

 This behavior creates a security risk known as %PATH% hijacking, where an attacker places a malicious executable in a location that is searched before the legitimate binary.